mcaesmann/mcaesmann.github.io/content/authors/admin/_index.md

 Welcome!

-I am a PhD candidate in Economics at the [University of Zurich](https://www.econ.uzh.ch/en.html) and visited [UC Berkeley](https://econ.berkeley.edu) in Spring 2024.
+I am a PhD candidate in Economics at the [University of Zurich](https://www.econ.uzh.ch/en.html) and holder of an [UBS Center Scholarship](https://www.ubscenter.uzh.ch/en/scholarships.html).
+I visited [UC Berkeley](https://econ.berkeley.edu) in Spring 2024.
 My research focuses on the intersection of political economics, economic history and economics of culture.

+[**I will be on the 2025–2026 Job Market.**]{style="color: #1976d2; font-size: 1.2em;"}

 More information is available in my [CV](uploads/resume.pdf).

 {style="text-align: justify;"}